RESEARCH STARTER

 - PRIMARY LOCATION: Washington State

-- POPULATION SIZE: 7,850 (1990 U.S. Census) 30,386 (Yakama Nation Reservation and Off-Reservation Trust Land, WA; 2018-2022 American Community Survey)
+- POPULATION SIZE: 7,850 (1990 US Census) 30,209 (Yakama Nation Reservation and Off-Reservation Trust Land, WA; 2019-2023 American Community Survey)

 Although this was the first direct contact the Yakama had with White people, European American culture had already touched Yakama society, as they were already using horses, and other trade goods were evident.
 Scholars estimate the introduction of the horse at about 1730.
-The Tribe that would be referred to as the Yakama was probably composed of other Plateau Indians, such as the Nez Percé and the Palouse (Palus).
+The tribe that would be referred to as the Yakama was probably composed of other Plateau Indians, such as the Nez Percé and the Palouse (Palus).

 Although the Yakama fared well in the initial fighting, internal dissension erupted, caused in part by hostility toward the Yakama leader, Kamiakin, whose father was Palouse.
 American troops won the war in 1856, and the Yakama were forced to accept the terms of the Yakama Treaty, which had been signed by the fourteen Confederated Tribes of the Yakama Nation on June 9, 1855.
 The treaty was ratified in 1859.
 Life on the reservation was difficult for the Confederated Tribes throughout the nineteenth century.
-The Yakama were subjected to agent James Wilbur, a Methodist minister who believed that the future of the Indigenous people lay in their ability to convert to Christianity and learn farming.
+The Yakama were subjected to Agent James Wilbur, a Methodist minister who believed that the future of the Indigenous people lay in their ability to convert to Christianity and learn farming.
 The Yakama also had to sustain land losses through allotment.
 Yet, traditional practices continued.

 The tribal government that exists today was organized in 1935 and includes a tribal council with fourteen members.
-During the last half of the twentieth century, the Yakama pursued claims filed with the Indian Claims Commission for either the return of traditional lands or, in lieu of land, a financial settlement.
+During the last half of the twentieth century, the Yakama pursued claims filed with the Indian Claims Commission for either the return of traditional lands or, in place of land, a financial settlement.
 They have been successful with some of the claims and have received awards in both land and money.
 Other legal matters include water rights claims on the Yakima River for fishing and irrigation interests.

 In the late twentieth century, the reservation’s economy relied on farming, grazing, and limited industry.
 Traditional Yakama culture is still valued and maintained, as evidenced by the persistence of Yakama religious practices and cultural celebrations.